 Current

-Annual leave - 104
+Annual leave 10 -

-Rehabilitation - Spinifex Ridge - 1,073

-- 1,177
+10 -

 Non-current

-Rehabilitation - Spinifex Ridge 1,413 -
+Rehabilitation - Spinifex Ridge 1,413 1,413

-Rehabilitation - QMC (refer note 3) 637 -
+Rehabilitation - QMC (refer note 3) 646 637

-Long service leave 14 82
+Long service leave 15 14

-2,064 82
+2,074 2,064

 Movement in the Spinifex Ridge provision for rehabilitation

-Opening balance 1,073 1,073
+Opening balance 1,413 1,073

-Increase resulting from remeasurement 340
+Increase resulting from remeasurement - 340

-Closing balance 1,413 1,073
+Closing balance 1,413 1,413

+Movement in the QMC provision for rehabilitation

+Opening balance 637

+Increase due to acquisition - 637

+Increase resulting from remeasurement 9 -

+Closing balance 646 637

 Rehabilitation provisions are subject to inherent uncertainty in both timing and amount, and as a result are continuously monitored and revised.
 Timing is uncertain as the next stage in rehabilitation is dependent on success of previous work after a number of wet seasons, however rehabilitation is not expected to commence in the next year.
-For the current period to 31 December 2017 the Company reviewed the existing cost estimates associated with the rehabilitation work which has resulted in an increase in the provision.
-The provision recognised is aligned with the calculation provided by the Department of Mines and Petroleum for Moly tenements.
+The provision recognised is aligned with the calculation provided by the Department of Mines and Petroleum for Young Australian tenements.

-Consolidated
+Consolidat Consolidated

 31 Dec 31 Dec

-2017 2016
+2018 2017

 A\$'000 A\$'000

-•

-13,250 14,283
+12. BORROWINGS

+Non-Current

+Loan - Hanlong 17,477 13,250